-To receive a full refund of tuition, students who register and decide not to attend the University must cancel their registration as early as possible and no later than the end of the first week of classes.
-This may be accomplished by dropping all your courses via the Touchtone Telephone Registration System during registration periods, or notifying the Office of the University Registrar in writing prior to the first day of classes.
+To receive a full refund of tuition, students who register and decide not to attend the university must cancel their registration as early as possible and no later than the end of the first week of classes.
+This may be accomplished by dropping all your courses via the Voice Response Information System or Web for Students during registration periods, or by notifying the Office of the University Registrar in writing prior to the first day of classes.
 Any paid registration not canceled by the end of the first week of classes will be subject to the refund schedule published in the Fee Payment section of the Schedule of Classes booklet.
-Any applicable refund is determined by the date the form is presented to the appropriate office.
+Any applicable refund is determined by the date the transaction is processed on the Voice Response Information System or Web for Students.

-Once classes have begun, students who are reducing their semester course load to zero hours must process an Exit Application at the college/school office.
+Beginning the second week of classes, students who are reducing their semester course load to zero hours must process an Exit Application at the college/school office.
 All exits are subject to the refund schedule published in the Fee Payment section of the Schedule of Classes booklet.
 The last date to process an exit is the Friday of the last week of classes (prior to the beginning of exam week).
-Students who exit from their classes after the second week of the semester will receive marks of "W."
+Students who exit from their classes after the second week of the semester will receive marks of W.

-Please refer to the Summer Schedule of Classes booklet for summer deadlines.
+Please refer to the Summer Schedule of Classes booklet for sum mer deadlines.

-ASSOCIATE DEGREE REQUIREMENTS
+ASSOCIATE'S DEGREE REQUIREMENTS

-Students interested in associate's degree requirements, requirements for multiple associate's degrees, residency requirements for associate's degrees, and graduation with distinction should refer to the Regional Campuses section beginning on page 311 of this Catalog.
+Students interested in associate's degree requirements, requirements for multiple associate's degrees, residency requirements for associate's degrees, and graduation with distinction should refer to the Regional Campuses section beginning on Page 327 of this Catalog.